November Artist – Emilie Autumn (Part 1)

 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.

 Emilie Autumn’s music (from the few songs I’ve heard) is a blend of classical, glam rock, goth, punk, baroque pop, and avant-garde.
 I know Emilie Autumn is a classically trained violinist.
 However, she left that world to pursue her own music.
 She’s written a book of poetry called Across The Sky & Other Poems.
 She’s also written a novel, The Asylum for Wayward Victorian Girls.
 She made the latter work into a concept musical, although I don’t know if this has had a full on-stage production.
 The music of hers I’ve listened to can be quite jarring.
-Her songs aren’t exactly sing-along kind of songs.
+Her songs aren’t exactly sing-along kinds of songs.
 You won’t hear Emilie Autumn on mainstream radio, at least from what I can tell.

 I don’t know if I’m going to love all of Emilie Autumn’s songs.
 I wanted to listen to Emilie Autumn for this project because I feel her music is interesting and unique.
 It’s easy to get complacent with music, to listen to the same artists and albums for years.
-And while there’s nothing wrong with playing your favourite album again and again, I don’t want to get stuck in a music rut.
+While there’s nothing wrong with playing your favourite album again and again I don’t want to get stuck in a music rut.
 I want to expand my brain when it comes to music.
-There are genres of music I’ve come across that years ago I wouldn’t have thought to listen to, and now they are genres of music that love.
+There are genres of music I’ve come across that years ago I wouldn’t have thought to listen to, and now they are genres of music that I love.
 And I think this could happen with Emilie Autumn.
 I like to listen to music that’s a bit “weird” and unconventional every now and then.
 I like it when an artist takes a risk and tries something different.
 I believe I’ll come across this with Emilie Autumn’s music.

 The Emilie Autumn Albums I’m Listening To This Month